nnliu2014/Deck-Of-Cards/README.md

 ### Card
  **Card** class is the representation of a poker-style card.
 #### Data Members
-     mSuit //(Defined as enum PokerSuit: Hearts, Spades, Diamonds, Clubs)
+     mSuit; //(Defined as enum PokerSuit: Hearts, Spades, Diamonds, Clubs)

-     mRank //(Defined as enum PokerRank: Ace, Two...Ten, Jack, Queen, King)
+     mRank; //(Defined as enum PokerRank: Ace, Two...Ten, Jack, Queen, King)

-     NUM_OF_SUIT //an enum value of PokerSuit is also defined to keep the number of suits.
+     NUM_OF_SUIT; //an enum value of PokerSuit is also defined to keep the number of suits.

-     NUM_OF_Rank //an enum value of PokerRank is also defined to keep the number of ranks.
+     NUM_OF_Rank; //an enum value of PokerRank is also defined to keep the number of ranks.
 #### Methods
-     getSuit(); // return the suit of the Card.
+     getSuit(); //return the suit of the Card.

-     getRank(); // return the rank of the Card.
+     getRank(); //return the rank of the Card.

  Only expose read only methods since a card shall not be changed after creation.
 #### Constructors
-     Card(iSuit, iRank); // protected
+     Card(iSuit, iRank); //protected

-     Card(&iCard); // protected
+     Card(&iCard); //protected

  Can only be created by friend classes: Deck, CardTester, DeckTester.
 No public constructors.
 #### Other methods and operators
      ==; and  !=;  //as friend functions, for testing purposes

-     getCardStr(); // protected, for testing purposes
+     getCardStr(); //protected, for testing purposes
 #### Ownership and Lifetime of Card instances
  To avoid frauds in games, the Card shall have an exclusive ownership: either it is in a Deck of Cards or it has been dealt (to a player or on the table, etc.) The Card can only be created when a Deck is created.
 The Deck has the sole ownership of the Card until it is dealt, which will transfer its ownership to the caller.

 ### Deck
  **Deck** class is the representation of a deck of poker-style card.
 #### Data Members
-     mCardUniPtrs (std::vector<std::unique_ptr<Card>>)
+     mCardUniPtrs; //(std::vector<std::unique_ptr<Card>>)

-     unique_ptr** is used here to ensure the exclusive ownership on Card objects.
+     //unique_ptr** is used here to ensure the exclusive ownership on Card objects.
 #### Methods
      getSize(); //return the remaining number of Cards in the Deck.